 Jeremiah Ezekiel Brown, 37, Columbia, was sentenced by U.S. District Judge Nanette K. Laughrey on Wednesday, Jan.
 26, to 10 years in federal prison without parole.
 This is the maximum statutory penalty for this offense.

-On July 24, 2018, Jackson pleaded guilty to being a felon in possession of a firearm.
+Brown was found guilty at trial on Sept.
+20, 2021, of being a felon in possession of a firearm.

 Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearm or ammunition.
-Jackson has prior felony convictions for forgery, receiving stolen property, burglary, resisting/interfering with arrest, and was on probation at the time of this federal offense.
+Brown has prior felony convictions for possession of stolen things, possession of a controlled substance, robbery, receiving stolen property, and attempted delivery of a controlled substance into a prison.

 This case was prosecuted by Assistant U.S. Attorneys Aaron M. Maness and Ashley S. Turner.
 It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives and the Columbia, Mo., Police Department.